nwheels-io/NWheels/README.md

 ### technology abstraction & full control

 - Application code is abstracted from concrete technology.
-There is no need to gain expertise with numerous products and tools, or program against variety of platforms, languages, and frameworks that comprise technology stacks of a complete system.
+There is no need to gain expertise with numerous products and tools, or program against variety of platforms, languages, and frameworks.

 - Instead, technology-specific code generators transparently implement application C# models per concrete technology.
 These generators are supplied by pluggable _technology adapter modules_, contributed by experts in corresponding technologies.